-The Petawawa Civic Centre functions as a key recreation hub for residents and visitors, and facilitates a multi-purpose experience for a wide range of users.
-The grounds contain multiple outdoor sports fields and tracks (see Section 4.0), an accessible playground, a community garden managed by the Horticultural Society, a pump track, and mini-putt course.
-Additionally, the park hosts a container market in the south parking lot, offering rentable containers for retail use during summer months.
-The following discussion looks at each of the various components of the park.
+The Petawawa Civic Centre functions as a key recreation hub for residents and visitors, providing a number of facilities for a wide range of users.
+The grounds contain multiple outdoor sports fields and tracks (see Section 4.0), an accessible playground, splash pad, a community garden managed by the Horticultural Society, a pump track, and mini-putt course.
+The park hosts a container market in the south parking lot, offering rentable containers for retail use during summer months.